 The radiant Father carries a small child on his shoulders up a path toward his light-filled house, through the one glowing door that opens on a whole world of colour.

-the last of the way,
+He carried you the last of the way,

-home through the open door.
+in through the open door.

-Once lost in the dark,
+Once: lost in the dark.

-now home in the Light.
+Now: home in the Light.

 "This my son was dead, and is alive again." — Luke 15:24